1851 Bullard Road, Powder Springs, Georgia 30127

-Outside of Atlanta, Lovely 55+ Community of Bel-Aire Has Single Level, Single Family Homes, Quiet Lanes, a Neighborhood Garden and a Dog Park
+Outside of Atlanta, the Stylish, Cozy 55+ Community of Bel-Aire Has Single Family Homes, Quiet Lanes, a Neighborhood Garden and a Dog Park

 Built by Windsong Properties, the 55+ community of Bel-Aire is tucked away in northwestern Georgia's Powder Springs, about 30 miles from downtown Atlanta.
-Its 167 single family, single level homes are spread across two separate neighborhoods.
+Construction began in 2012 and recently wrapped up.

-Houses in the Hillside Courtyard neighborhood have two to three bedrooms with two to three baths and an attached garage.
-The prominent design in the Parkside neighborhood features three bedrooms, two to three baths, attic storage space, and an attached garage.
-A private courtyard, a covered front porch, dormer windows, a pitched roof, Energy Star appliances and R30 insulation are common in both sections.
-The roads next to which properties sit dead-end, so traffic noise is minimal.
+The community's 167 single family, single level homes are in two separate neighborhoods.
+Houses in the Hillside Courtyard neighborhood have 1,621 square feet to 2,162 square, two to three bedrooms with two to three baths and an attached garage.
+In the Parkside neighborhood, the prominent design features 2,072 square feet to 3,141 square feet, three bedrooms, two to four baths, attic storage space, and an attached garage at the rear.
+All properties sit on a dead-end street, so traffic noise is minimal.

-Prices start in the mid-$200,000s.
+Prices start in the mid-$500,000s.
 Please verify this price with a Realtor as it is bound to change.
-HOA fees help pay for common ground landscaping and some exterior maintenance.
+The monthly $244 HOA fee helps pay for common grounds landscaping and some exterior maintenance.
+There is also an intial fee of about $2,000.

 The clubhouse has an all purpose room, a well-equipped kitchen and a fitess center filled with state-of-the-art cardio and weight training equipment.
 Outdoor amenities include a bocce ball court, paved trails, a dog park, and a community garden.
 The grounds also have a gazebo, short and tall trees and nicely groomed shrubbery.